 - Johannes Textor (Radboud University, Nijmegen, NL)

 In an informal setting, experts in the field of T-cell dynamics will talk about their recent work on T cells.
 On both days there will be an interactive programme in the afternoon, with paper discussions, hands-on sessions and poster presentations of participants.
-Monday March 11 the programme will start at 9:30 and last until 18:30, Tuesday March 12 will start at 9:00 and close around 17:00.
+Monday March 11 the programme will start around 9:30 and last until 18:30, Tuesday March 12 will start at 9:00 and close around 17:00.

 We think this Winter Class will be interesting for PhD students working on T cells and with a background in Theoretical or Computational Biology.
 However, experimentalists that want to dive deeper into the subject of modelling, are welcome as well.
-Feel free to advertise the Winter Class 2019 using this poster.

 Attending this two day Winter Class is free of charge and includes lunch on both days.